Looking for Lead Generation Tips for Accountants?

 6) Post to the LinkedIn Social Network: LinkedIn now has status updates you can post.
 It’s a lot less active than other networks, but it can’t hurt to see if anyone notices.
 Just like LinkedIn Groups, I recommend posting helpful articles or links (to your own website or other).

 7) Run LinkedIn Ads: LinkedIn is the network for professionals and their careers.
 If your practice or firm has them as the target customer (say marketers or executives), then an alternative to the high maintenance of LinkedIn Groups can be to run ads.
 LinkedIn also has a partner network for a lot of business content sites which can further the reach.
-There’s a great guide on KISSmetrics for LinkedIn Ads here.
+There’s a great guide to LinkedIn Ads on Neil Patels blog here.

 8) Optimize Your Profile: There are a couple of simple tweaks to your profile to make it more attractive for a prospect.
 First, your main LinkedIn “headline”.
 You want it to be descriptive, but also benefit-driven.
 For example, let’s say I’m a partner at ABC Firm, which specializes in construction.
 My headline might read “Helping Construction Companies Maximize Cashflow | Partner at ABC Firm”.
 This is so any prospect can immediately understand who I serve and what I do, along with my official title.